-- What are some examples of being in the line of fire here at our site?
+- What are some examples of line of fire hazards here at our site?

 Are you looking for a line of fire safety presentation for a longer safety meeting or safety training?
-We have recently added a PowerPoint presentation to our member’s area.
-The 15 slide presentation covers what the line of fire is, three major categories of line of fire incidents, examples of each category with pictures, as well as walking through the hierarchy of controls to mitigate the hazards that cause line of fire injuries.
+We have recently added a PowerPoint presentation to our Members Area.
+The 15-slide presentation covers what the line of fire is, three major categories of line of fire incidents, examples of each category with pictures, as well as walking through the hierarchy of controls to mitigate the hazards that cause these injuries.

 The presentation is ready to go and use, but there are also extra slides and guidance to be able to tailor it to your facility to make it more impactful for your audience.
 Save time and money by buying our presentation and avoid having to create a presentation from scratch!

 Click here to become a member!
-With your membership you get almost 70 more safety talks, Spanish versions of safety talks, our eBook, and a few other PowerPoints!
+With your membership, you get over 250 more safety talks, Spanish versions of safety talks, complete safety meetings, our eBook, and a few other PowerPoint presentations!